alkashef/cleaning-excel-data/README.md

 3. I **cleared formats** of all the cells in the file.

 4. I then **cleared all the data validation** rules.
-These were there to ensure that data entered in certain columns were selected for look-up tables.
+These were there to ensure that data entered in certain columns were selected from look-up tables.
 These look-up tables were available as sheets in the same file.

 5. **All formulas were substituted by values**.
 Columns were copied and pasted in-place as values.

 6. **All conditional formatting formulas were deleted**.

-The above steps reduced the file size to 3.5 MB.
+The above steps reduced the file size significantly.
 It is important to mention that the first 4 steps paved the way to steps 5 and 6.
 Copying and pasting columns (step 5) was impossible without reducing the file size considerably first.

+### Data cleansing

 I could have loaded the new Excel file resulting from step 5, into R, but I decided to do more cleaning in Excel first: